deeplearninc/relaax/README.md

     ```bash
     # And the third one use-case
-    ---

     $ docker run --rm -ti \
         -p IP:PORT:5900 \
         -v /path_to_atari_roms_folder:/roms \
         --name ale deeplearninc/relaax-ale \
         SERVER_IP:7001 boxing display
     ```
-    It passes the last argument as `display` to run game in display mode, therefor it maps some ports on your computer to use `VNC` connection for visual session.
+    It passes the last argument as `display` to run game in display mode, therefore it maps some ports on your computer to use `VNC` connection for visual session.

     For example, the full command to run the clients and a server on